 - Excellent written and verbal English communication skills

 - Full use of both hands and wrists

 - Ability to lift and move 50 pounds

-- · Ability to stand for extended periods of time
+- Ability to stand for extended periods of time

 - Ability to visualize in dimly lit settings

 - Ability to hear Doppler audio signals

-- Criminal background check
+- Criminal background check\

-- Completion of required immunizations and health record documentation
+- Completion of required immunizations and health record documentation\\

-- Completion of drug history and testing
+- · Completion of drug history and testing\\\

-- Additional requirements
+- Additional requirements\\\\

-Documentation of criminal history from the Pennsylvania State Police Access to Criminal History (PATCH) is required for final acceptance into the program and again as a condition for internship placement.
+\Documentation of criminal history from the Pennsylvania State Police Access to Criminal History (PATCH) is required for final acceptance into the program, as well as a child abuse clearance.
 An FBI background check is required for applicants who have resided in the state of Pennsylvania for less than 2 years.
-Cost of the Pennsylvania State Police criminal background check is currently \$10.
+Additional criminal record and child abuse checks will be performed as a condition for internship placement.
+Cost of the Pennsylvania State Police criminal background check is currently \$10 and the child abuse clearance is an additional \$10.
 The cost of the FBI background check is variable.
 These costs are the responsibility of the applicant/student.